Stop Terrence Wall's Downtown Waunakee, Wisconsin Luxury Apartment Complex

 175 units is too big for Waunakee and creates an urban feel.

 The Madison and Main Apartments have 78 units, and the Hovde Apartments will have 101 units.
 The structure is planned to have a swimming pool and underground parking.
 Underground parking and massive apartments would give our community an urban feel, something we feel would be out of place here and takes away the suburban and rural feel.
 The underground parking would also create traffic concerns on Second Street, which contains a plethora of historic structures.
 If these apartments are built, there will be few single-family homes left on Main Street, and there would probably be more apartment towers built down the road and in the future if this complex is allowed to completion.

 Historic homes and buildings would be demolished.

 Second and Main Streets in this area are made up of historic homes built when our community was started.
 Taking down these homes will erode the history of our town and would not exist for future generations.
 Waunakee's famous 100 year-old green and gold Packer House would have to be demolished if the proposal is approved, as well as the Wanabike building, which was formerly a farm implement store.
 Waunakee has already removed the historic Carl F. Statz Building (Kwik Trip location), a farmhouse on West Main Street (current location of KFC), most of Main Street's trees, multiple affordable housing buildings, and Main Street retail buildings (current location of Kwik Trip/Hovde Building).
 Waunakee also currently is LACKING a Historical Preservation Commission or a Historical Society, and we are one of the few communities in Dane County either of those entities.
 Demolishing historic structures is not a continuation of our village's rural heart and spirit.
+Structures with agricultural heritage are also supposed to be preserved in the Comprehensive Plan.
 What will the village choose to remove next?

 The area surrounding the complex is single-family residential.